Transition distribution amplitudes and hard exclusive reactions with baryon number transfer

 It turns out that for smaller $x_B$ the spectral part gives just a negligible contribution to the cross section.
 For larger values of $x_B \ge 0.3$ the contribution of the spectral part becomes relatively more important.
 Quite expectedly, it entirely dominates in the large-$x_B$ region since the cross channel nucleon exchange contribution turns exactly to zero for $\xi=1$.

-On Fig.~\ref{Fig_STSA_xB} we present the transverse target single spin asymmetry (STSA) (\ref{STSA_TDA}) within the two component $\pi N$ TDA model (\ref{2Component_model_pi0p}), (\ref{2Component_model_pi_plus_n}) as a function of $x_B$ for $Q^2=3$~GeV$^2$ $u=-0.5$~GeV$^2$ for the two reaction channels.
+In Fig.~\ref{Fig_STSA_xB} we present the Single Transverse target Spin Asymmetry (STSA) (\ref{STSA_TDA}) within the two component $\pi N$ TDA model (\ref{2Component_model_pi0p}), (\ref{2Component_model_pi_plus_n}) as a function of $x_B$ for $Q^2=3~{\rm GeV}^{2}$ $u=-0.5~{\rm GeV}^{2}$ for the two reaction channels.
 The COZ solution for nucleon DAs is used as the phenomenological input.
 The STSA (\ref{STSA_TDA}) is sensitive to the imaginary part of the amplitude (\ref{Hel_ampl_def_piN}).
 Since within the two component TDA model only the invariant function $\mathcal{I}^{(1)}$ obtains contribution from the spectral part, the magnitude of the STSA is mostly determined by the interference term between the cross channel nucleon exchange contribution to the entirely real invariant function $\mathcal{I}^{(2)}$ and the spectral part contribution to the imaginary part of $\mathcal{I}^{(1)}$:

-Starting from $x_B \sim 0.25$ the two component $\pi N$ TDA model model predicts a sizable value of the STSA $\ge 10\%$.
-The refined theoretical predictions for STSA and its generalization for the case of backward production of vector mesons requires, as already mentioned, new Ans\"{a}tze for quadruple distributions allowing to implement the Regge behavior for small-$x_B$ and a proper interplay between the $x_B$- and $\Delta^2$-dependencies for resulting TDAs.
+Starting from $x_B \sim 0.25$ the two component $\pi N$ TDA model predicts a sizable value of the STSA $\ge 10\%$.
+The refined theoretical predictions for STSA and its generalization for the case of backward production of vector mesons require, as already mentioned, new Ans\"atze for quadruple distributions allowing to implement the Regge behavior for small-$x_B$ and a proper interplay between the $x_B$- and $\Delta^2$-dependencies for resulting TDAs.

 We would like to stress that a sizable value of the STSA together with its $Q^2$-independence for near-backward exclusive meson electroproduction reaction can be interpreted as a strong evidence for the validity of the collinear factorized description involving nucleon-to-meson TDAs and nucleon DAs.
-To the best of our knowledge, the alternative reaction mechanisms ({\it e.g.} the Regge framework) generally fail to provide a large and $Q^2$-independent STSA for backward meson electroproduction reactions.
+To the best of our knowledge, the alternative reaction mechanisms (\textit{e.g.} the Regge framework) generally fail to provide a large and $Q^2$-independent STSA for backward meson electroproduction reactions.
 Therefore, we strongly suggest to consider the possibility for planning future experiments employing targets with transverse polarization.